JalalUddin7/AIForGoodCurriculum/Workshop #2/hands-on-session2/lab2-2-guide.md

 In this session, we will look closer at how to integrate pretrained models into your data pipelines and applications.
 [To Do: specify the relevant services - perhaps offer a vision choice too ]

+ensure we have teams tips

+use the python quickstart microphone put guidance on jupyter notebooks
+- via notebooks.azure.com
+- via DSVM in AML
+- (locally don't push this)

 <pre>